michaelkvance/steel/README.md

   * Have the asteroids explode into other asteroids.
   * Make the asteroids rotate as they move around.
   * Add collision for the ship against the edges of the screen, rather than wrap-around.
+  * Implement a game over screen and restart mechanism.
+  * Add a persistent high score mechanism using the cartridge memory built-ins.
+Bonus points for an initials entry UI.